bscottm/simh/README-CMake.md

 platform support were the initial motivations behind a [CMake][cmake]-based build infrastructure.
-Since then, that motivation expanded to supporting a wider variety of platforms and compiler combinations, streamlining the overall compile process and enhanced IDE integration.
+Since then, that motivation expanded to supporting a wider variety of platforms and compiler combinations, streamlining the overall compile process, enhanced IDE integration and SIMH packaging.

 ## Before You Begin Building...